jozkan30/NYC_job_data-/ReadMe.md

 ### Goals:
-The primary goal of this project is to visualize 2 relationships.
+The primary goal of this project is to visualize two relationships.
 1. Job category vs. amount of open positions
 2. Civil service title vs. average salary